sirisian/ecmascript-types/random.md

 Math.random.<float32>(a);
 ```

+The array fill overload returns the filled array, allowing chaining.

-When used with an integer type it will generate a random integer in their range.
+When used with an integer type it will generate a random integer across the type's full range, inclusive.

 ```int8```, ```int16```, ```int32```, ```int64```
 ```uint8```, ```uint16```, ```uint32```, ```uint64```